supdevinci/vulhub-labs/README.md

 5. Install a Linux distribution from the Microsoft Store (e.g., Ubuntu).

 For detailed instructions, visit the [WSL2 Documentation](https://learn.microsoft.com/en-us/windows/wsl/install).

+### For Linux Users:
+If you are already using Linux, you can skip the WSL2 installation and proceed directly to the installation steps for Docker.

 ## Installation